-Growing up in Australia meant I learnt minimal to nil West African history, and I had just the barest understanding of the history of slavery.
+Growing up in Australia meant I learnt minimal to nil West African history, and I had just the barest understanding of the Atlantic slave trade.
 I knew slaves were taken from Africa and sent to the United States – also to the Caribbean, to Central America, and to South America – but that’s about all I knew.
 I had never heard of Bunce Island, Sierra Leone, and I knew nothing of the significant role it played in the transportation of slaves from Africa to the United States.

 Bunce Island is a small, seemingly-innocuous sliver of land; it’s just 500 metres long by 100 metres wide; it’s low-lying; it’s covered in jungle, and it’s located 30 kilometres upriver from the capital, Freetown.